hz2/site/content/bookshelf.md

 [^13]: Gjengset, Jon. *Rust for Rustaceans: Idiomatic Programming for Experienced Developers*.
 No Starch Press, 2021.
 [^14]: Hunt, Andy and Dave Thomas. *The Pragmatic Programmer: Your Journey to Mastery, 20th Anniversary Edition*.
 Addison-Wesley Professional, 2019.
 [^15]: Housel, Morgan. *The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness*.
 Harriman House, 2020.
+[^16]: Goleman, Daniel. *Emotional Intelligence: Why It Can Matter More Than IQ*.
+Bantam Books, 1995.